-BA 150 or CP 176 or

-CSCI 101 4 credits

-HT 101 3 credits

-ENG 101 3 credits

-COMM 130 COMM 221 COMM 232 COMM 240

-3 credits

-ACCT 101A 3 credits AA 112 4 credits

-HT 104 3 credits

-HT 108 3 credits

-HT 132 3 credits

-Certificate = 47-48 credits

-Gaming Operations and Casino Management

-HT 131, HT 250, HT 252.
-HT 254 12 credits

-Hospitality Operations and Hotel Management

-HT 106, HT 128, HT 172.
-HT 206 12 credits

-Golf Course Supervision and Operations

-HT 131, HT 260, HT 262, HT 296 12 credits)

-BA 121 3 credits

-Humanities or Social/Behavioral Science elective 3 credits

-HT Elective 3 credits

-HT 221 3 credits

-PHIL 245B 3 credits

-HT 295 3 credits

-MATH 119 or higher (except MATH 215 & 296) 3-4 credits

-Approved Electives

-AA 101

-ACCT 101B BA 200 or higher CIS Courses ECM 220 FSMG 101A FSMG 101B HT 124 HT 136 HT 144 HT 146 HT 161 HT 164 HT 166 HT 201 HT 296 HT 297 IB 101

-(any HT course other than in your declared concentration)

-- Certificate in International Business

-- Verifications of Completion in International Business Fundamentals, International E-Commerce, International Entrepreneurship, International

-Finance, International Hospitality and Tourism and International Retail Business

-Program Description

-The International Business (IB) certificate program focuses on business in today's global environment.
+- Certificate in International Business - Designed Skill Sets in International Business Fundamentals, International E-Commerce, International Entrepreneurship, International Finance, International Hospitality and Tourism and International Retail Business Program Description The International Business (IB) certificate program focuses on business in today's global environment.
 Fundamental concepts and procedures to assess global market opportunities, to analyze international finance opportunities and to understand the challenges of managing cultural differences are emphasized.
 The program provides a foundation in the analytical, interpersonal and technology skills necessary to be effective in today's multinational organizations, government agencies, or entrepreneurial small businesses.

-During the next few years, the New Mexico Training for International Trade Institute will be implemented.
+During the next few years, the International Business Institute will be implemented.
 The institute is intended to meet the needs for expanding the capacity of international business in New Mexico.
-TVI, with the Albuquerque Hispano Chamber of Commerce, the Mexican Consul, with contributions from the TVI International Business Advisory Committee will partner to form the institute.
+TVI, with the Albuquerque Hispano Chamber of Commerce, the Mexican Consul, and the TVI International Business Advisory Committee will partner to form the institute.
 The institute is sponsored by a grant from the Business and International Education program of the U.S. Department of Education.
 For more information, call (505) 224-3893.
 NOTE: A concentration in International Business is offered in Business Administration for those interested in an associate of applied science degree.

-Career and Advancement Opportunities

-The international business field has opportunities for employment as international account representatives, U.S. Customs Agents, commercial trade officers, trade finance officers, and general trade specialists in domestic, multinational, and government organizations.
-Entrepreneurial opportunities exist in export/import manufacturing, export/import wholesaling, and export/import retailing and service businesses.
+Career and Advancement Opportunities The international business field has opportunities for employment as international account representatives, U.S. Customs Agents, commercial trade officers, trade finance officers, and general trade specialists in domestic, multinational and government organizations.
+Entrepreneurial opportunities exist in export/import manufacturing, export/import wholesaling and export/import retailing and service businesses.
+Special Requirements None.

-Special Requirements

-None.